 UPDATE.
 The amendments to the Federal Law “On Weapons” that legalize bows and arrows as hunting weapons have been signed into law by President Putin on August 2, 2019.
-However, the relevant hunting and weapons licensing regulations haven’t been yet adopted, and the main message of the story remains true: it’s too early yet to book a bowhunting trip to Russia.
+The Hunting Regulations were amended to allow hunting with bows and crossbows effective January 30, 2020.
+At present, bowhunting in Russia is fully legal.
+The warnings about certain outfitters expressed below, however, are still valid.

 If you’re an avid bowhunter with a drive to hunt abroad, you’ve probably heard the news that the Russian Parliament has finally made hunting with a bow in Russia legal, or even saw offers for bowhunting in Russia.
 Unfortunately, the media these days is not free of fake news, and this is one of them.
 This blog post will tell you why it is so, and why you shouldn’t book a bowhunting trip to Russia just yet.

 Let’s start from the beginning.
 Russian hunting regulations allow hunting only with weapons that the Federal Law “On Weapons” classifies as “hunting weapons” (on the “what’s not allowed is forbidden” principle).
 And the weapons law – at present – classifies all archery gear as “sport” (meaning athletic competition), and not “hunting” weapons.
 Therefore, hunting with a bow in Russia is illegal, and is a misdemeanor, violating a number of articles in the hunting regulations that forbid hunting with illegal or not properly registered weapons.